Talo Mano Mosque: History

 The mosque dates back to the Pattani Kingdom, when it was ruled by a sultan.
 The villagers in that area who were both Muslims and Buddhists built the mosque in 1634.
 They cooperated in the construction of the mosque.
-Legend states that during the war between the Siamese Kingdom and the Pattani Kingdom, a young woman of a village in the Pattani Kingdom was fleeing from the war.
+Legend states that during the war between the Ayutthaya Kingdom and the Pattani Kingdom, a young woman of a village in the Pattani Kingdom was fleeing from the war.
 She was the keeper of the village's Quran and fled with it in her hands.
 Upon fleeing, she fell into a small valley.
 Rescued by the villagers in that area, she surprised them as she had the Quran tight in her hands.
 The villagers so then decided to build the Mosque after the war ended.
 Another legend states that the mosque was built by Wan Husein Az-Sanawi, a teacher who migrated to the Pattani Kingdom, in 1624.
 The hand-written Quran and the construction plan of the mosque are kept in the mosque itself.

 Architecture

 The mosque combines several architectural styles from the Chinese, Thais, and the Malays.
-The mosque was built with wood from the hummingbird tree and an ironwood tree.
+The mosque was built with wood from the merbau tree and an belian tree.
 Because nails were not invented at that time, wedges were used instead to hold the wood into place.
 Original roofing was made of palm tree leaves and it was later changed to terracotta tiles.
 The mosque consists of two buildings.
 The smaller building is where the mihrab is located and has three layers of roof.
 It is also where the Chinese-style minaret is located.
 The bigger building has more of Thai architectural influence with the Thai-style gable.
 The walls of both buildings has etchings of Thai/Chinese/Malay designs and patterns.